 South Pointe Park Pier

 In 2014, Miami Beach’s South Pointe Park Pier opened to the public after a $4.8 million renovation.
+Every day you can see swarms of tourist wearing wood sunglasses and very little else.
 The pier has been an ever evolving fixture in Miami Beach over the past century, but has undergone many changes throughout history.
 In the 1920’s it was home to Miami’s most popular strip club, eventually succombing to damage in the 1926 hurricane.
 In the 1950’s the pier had been rebuilt and become a popular location for fishing and evening dances.
 In 1973 it was constructed again, but after many hurricanes through the years it eventually fell into ruin.
 The new pier may look shiny and modern but it is a historical institution, one that has witnessed the tragedies and victories of Miami through the years.

 St. Bernard de Clairvaux Church (The Ancient Spanish Monastery)